Jews in association football: England

 In November 2021, two West Ham United supporters were arrested and later banned by the club after singing an antisemitic song as a Jewish man in Jewish religious clothing was walking down the aisle of a plane to take his seat on a flight from London Stansted to Belgium where West Ham were playing Genk in the 2021–22 Europa League.
-The two men were arrested suspicion of hate crimes, on their return to Stansted.
+The two men were arrested on suspicion of hate crimes, on their return to Stansted.
 The two, from Essex and from Kent, were later charged with causing racially or religiously aggravated harassment, alarm or distress, an offence under section 4A of the Public Order Act.
 They were bailed to appeared at Chelmsford Magistrates' Court.
 The court case later collapsed after the CPS could not determine whether the alleged offences took place in British airspace.

 At the end of the 2024–25 Premier League season, football pundit, presenter and former England footballer, Gary Lineker was sacked by the BBC for reposting a pro-Gaza video on social media which likened supporters of Israel to rats.

 In October 2025, supporters of Israeli club Maccabi Tel Aviv were banned from attending their away fixture in November 2025 against Aston Villa in the Europa League.
 This was done on the advice of Birmingham's Safety Advisory Group following concerns for public safety if always supporters attended the match.
 Prime Minister Keir Starmer called the move wrong and said, "we will not tolerate antisemitism on our streets".
 He also said that the Secretary of State for Culture, Media and Sport, Lisa Nandy would be meeting officials in an attempt to resolve the ban.

 Barney Ronay, chief sports writer of The Guardian called the decision to ban Maccabi fans "a terrible decision".
 However, others defended the decision, stating that Maccabi's fans had a history of violence.
 While attempts were still being made to resolve the ban, Maccabi Tel Aviv said they would decline any ticket allocation from Aston Villa over safety concerns, after their derby game against Hapoel Tel Aviv had been called off following fan violence.

 In November, West Midlands Police allocated 700 officers to the match to keep the public safe and to tackle any crime and disorder.
 Protests were planned by Palestine supporting groups including Palestine Solidarity Campaign, Stop the War Coalition, Muslim Association of Britain, Friends of Al-Aqsa, Kashmir solidarity campaign and Palestinian Forum who wanted the match to be called off.